mountainaught/HorseRaceSimulator/README.md

 #### Dependencies
  - OpenJFX: Already supplied in Part 2.

-#### Cloning and Navigation
+#### Installation and Navigation
 To clone the Repository, run

     git clone https://github.com/mountainaught/HorceRaceSimulator
     cd HorseRaceSimulator
-From there, you can change directory into Part 1 or Part 2.
+From there, you can change directory into Part 1 or Part 2 using the following commands.

+    cd Part1\
+    cd Part2\

 ## Part 1

-Task 1, will update this area in the future once documentation phase begins.
+Part 1 is a basic, Command-Line based Horse racing application with fixed configurations.

+#### Compiling and Executing
+Compilation:

+    javac -d out\ .\src\horserace\*.java .\src\horserace\utils\*.java
+Execution:

+    java -cp out\ horserace.startRace

 ## Part 2
-Changing Directories:

-    cd Part2\
+Part 2 is a Graphical application written in Java, utilizing JavaFX libraries for a aesthetically pleasing UI.

+The main Application is split between the Race Application itself, a Settings panel which offers the main avenue for customization, and internal objects defined within the scope of the project and built upon abstract JavaFX foundations.

 ### Compiling and Executing